JANorman/MockMan/README.md

 _Instructions coming soon_

 ## Usage
-MockMan provides a simple interface for creating mock objets, which can then be injected into your tests.
+MockMan provides a simple interface for creating mock objects, which can then be injected into your tests.

 #### Setup
 You will first need to require the module into your tests.